RobinBoers/geheimesite.nl/src/iconic.md

 When comparing Esperanto and Lojban, the biggest difference is the languages they are based on.
 While Esperanto is primarily based on European languages and features, Lojban also incorporates Chinese, Hindi and Arabic influences.
 Lojban's grammar features also accommodates structures from non-European languages.
 The vowel pairs and the power of the spoken language also corresponds more to Slavic languages.
 Another difference is the initial purpose.
 While Esperanto was specifically designed as an auxiliary language for neutral international communication, Lojban was designed instead as a linguistic tool for studying and understanding language (Nicholas, 2003).

-**Toki Pona** is an engelang, literally translating to 'language good/simple' (Emrys et al., 2009).
+**Toki Pona** is an engelang, literally translating to 'language good/simple' (Emyrs et al., 2009).
 In contrast to Lojban, Toki Pona makes heavy use of ambiguity.
 A multitude of words can have multiple meanings, making the language largely context based.
 Another aspect of this ambiguity is that it can not specify whether a word is singular or plural.
 Toki Pona only has fourteen letters in its alphabet and just 131 root words.
 Due to its minimal vocabulary, the language makes use of the combination of words.
-For example, 'friend' is made of the combination 'good person' ('jan pona') (Carvalho, 2005).
+For example, 'friend' is made of the combination 'good person' ('jan pona') (Kisa, 2005).

 When comparing Toki Pona and Esperanto, the main difference is the vocabulary.
 In Esperanto, one needs to learn a large number of words before being able to hold a conversation or read a text, while in Toki Pona, you start with only 131 root words.
 The vocabulary in Toki Pona is the easy part, the skill of combining these words to create others is the real challenge.